stand for ukrainian independence image

 One of the most well-known examples of custom fields in action is WooCommerce.
 If you have an online shop selling various products, there are certain key pieces of information you need to display with the products.

-For example product category, price, color, and rating.
-It can then be helpful for the customers to be able to sort the products by these attributes, for example showing the cheapest or highest rated products at the top of the page.
+For example, product category, price, color, and rating.
+It can then be helpful for the customers to be able to create filters and sort the products by these attributes, for example, showing the cheapest or highest-rated products at the top of the page.

 On the editing screen for a post or page, scroll down to the custom fields meta box.

 Before you can see the custom field on your website, you need to update your WordPress theme with the custom fields.
 One way to do this is to edit the theme code, but you should only do that if you are familiar with editing WordPress themes.
-If not, I have custom fields plugins below, which I will get to in a minute.
+If not, some custom field plugins have been reviewed below.

 But if you want to edit the theme code, this is how you do it.

-So, you will need to edit the correct theme file for where you want the custom field to display.
-For example, if you want to display it on individual posts and pages, edit the file named single.php or content-single.php.
+So, you will need to edit the correct theme file to match the custom field you want to display.
+For example, if you’re going to display it on individual posts and pages, edit the file named single.php or content-single.php.

 To enter the custom fields code inside the WordPress loop, find a line of code like this: